damnedpie/godot-appodeal/README.md

 }
 ```

-Now you should be good to go and use the validateIAP() method in the GodotAppodeal.gd; the method is commented with instrucions on how to form the dictionary that will get passed into Appodeal SDK, so make sure you read it.
-Just grab all the required data from GodotGooglePlayBilling's returned Purchase dictionary (which you get in the "purchases_updated" callback of the Billing plugin) and pass it through Appodeal plugin's validateIAP() method.
+Now you should be good to go and use the ``validateIAP()`` method in the ``GodotAppodeal.gd``; the method is commented with instructions on how to form the dictionary that will get passed into Appodeal SDK, so make sure you read it.
+Just grab all the required data from GodotGooglePlayBilling's returned ``Purchase`` dictionary (which you get in the ``purchases_updated`` callback of the Billing plugin) and pass it through Appodeal plugin's ``validateIAP()`` method.

+### MREC banners

+Note: I haven't used MREC ads in my production games as of yet.
+I only tested MRECs with testing mode enabled in SDK settings.

+In order to use MRECs, you need to initialize the SDK with ``AdType.MREC`` flag.
+Then, you need to call ``createLayoutForMREC()`` to get the layout for displaying MRECs created.
+You should only do this once per app run.

+Just like with plain banners, it's best to use autocaching with MRECs.
+To show a MREC, simply call ``showAd(ShowStyle.MREC)``.
+You can hide MRECs by calling ``hideMREC()``.

 ## Building

 If you want to rebuild the plugin, just run ``.\gradlew build`` from plugin project root directory.
-Make sure to provide actual Godot build template (godot-lib.release.aar) for the engine version you are using at ``godotappodeal\libs`` folder.
+Make sure to provide actual Godot build template ``(godot-lib.release.aar)`` for the engine version you are using at ``godotappodeal\libs`` folder.